 titles.
 In 1958-59 Claremont Men’s College combined with

-Harvey Mudd College and began competition as Claremont-Mudd.
-The
+Harvey Mudd College and began competition as Claremont-Mudd

-team was ineligible for SCIAC championships until 1959-60.
-The team
+although the team was ineligible for SCIAC championships until

-continued as this entity until the SCIAC began sponsoring
+1959-60.
+The team continued as this entity until the SCIAC began

 Claremont-Mudd-Scripps (Claremont Men's College became Claremont